witnessmenow/ESP32-Cheap-Yellow-Display/Mods/README.md

 ## Adding PSRAM

-Its possible with some board modification, to use use PSRAM with the CYD
+Its possible with some board modification, to use PSRAM with the CYD

 This mod involves removing the RGB LED, cutting some traces and installing the PSRAM IC